favware/create-djsbot/templates/typescript/README.md

 BOT_TOKEN="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9"
 ```

-## Notes about the TypeScript template

-A few notes should be shared about the TypeScript template that are important to note

-1. It uses forks of Discord.JS and Discord.JS-Commando that are based on the "master" branch so please refer to the "master" documentation.
-The reason for this is that Commando has added a lot of extra TypeScript support since it's latest stable release and when using the "master" branch for Discord.JS-Commando then the master branch for Discord.JS should also be used.
-I (Favna) manage these forks and ensure they are always stable before publishing any updates as I use them in my own bot

-2. The TypeScript version uses `better-sqlite3` as SQLite library.
-This is because in performance comparisons it performs better than libraries such as SQLite.
-The caveat however is that it needs a bit of extra work in setup.
+## Setting up development environment

 If the template fails to run the `npm install` or `yarn install`, please follow these instructions before getting support:

    - Windows:
      - run `npm i windows-build-tools --production --vs2015 --add-python-to-PATH --global` in an administrative CMD or Powershell